Barrie McDermott

 McDermott later became the Head of Youth Development with his former club, Leeds Rhinos, and appears as a pundit on Sky Sports.
 In 2006 Barrie McDermott was included in the Southstander.com Hall of Fame.

 Background

 McDermott was born in Oldham, Lancashire, England.

 Playing career

 1990s

-A native of Oldham, McDermott started out with his hometown club Oldham before transferring to Wigan where he won a championship and was first picked to play for Great Britain.
+A native of Oldham, McDermott started out with his hometown club before transferring to Wigan, where he won a championship and represented Great Britain.
 He had originally wished to join the army but was unable to do so after an accident with an air rifle that caused him to lose an eye.
-His early career wasn't short of controversy and he has been described as notorious, mostly due to his aggressive style of play.
-He is remembered for knocking out Paul Sironen with a high shot in the first test of the 1994 series against Australia 1994 Kangaroo tour of Great Britain and France McDermott played in all three Ashes Tests against Australia, Great Britain losing the series.
+His early career was marked by his aggressive playing style, knocking out Paul Sironen with a high elbow during a tour match for Wigan in October 1994.
+After a two-match ban, McDermott made his Test debut off the bench in the opening match of the Ashes series, a victory against Australia at Wembley.
+McDermott played in the remaining two matches as Australia won the series, and would earn 15 caps with Great Britain.